20220819/ResearchRepo/TechSupport/practicalassessment/passessmentmain.md

 >Provide a suite of software tools available for monitoring and managing call logs and customer support. </br>
 >Design prioritisation system to handle support calls. </br>
 >Available budget: $20,000/- </br>

->Your task: develop a plan that identifies the following: </br>
+Your task: develop a plan that identifies the following:

-Hardware/software components and network devices.
+>Hardware/software components and network devices. </br>
-Communication channel that should be used to connect both sites - You can add more than one possible option to secure the channel.
+>Communication channel that should be used to connect both sites - You can add more than one possible option to secure the channel. </br>
-Costs of computing equipment and network components including any servers, infrastructure, printer, related hardware, software, accessories, and security protocols.
+>Costs of computing equipment and network components including any servers, infrastructure, printer, related hardware, software, accessories, and security protocols. </br>

 How will you handle the support call prioritisation?